Skip to main content

 2013: Industry Awards Launched

-Winners across eight categories, including Contractor of the Year and Excellence in Training and Development, are selected by independent judges.
+Winners were chosen across eight categories at the time – including Contractor of the Year and Excellence in Training and Development, were selected by independent judges.
 These awards not only recognise outstanding achievements but also help raise standards and profiles, reinforcing ECA’s role as a leader in quality and professional growth.

 2014: TESP Formed